atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 reading_time: 5

 ---
-Data Lakes are inherently not super well organized or maintained.
+Data Lakes are inherently not very well organized or maintained.
 They should be relatively low maintenance but there are two areas that will need some attention.

 * Data Sources
 * Performance

 These maintenance activities can be expensive if you extracted and loaded your data with custom scripts.
-You would need in depth knowledge of where data is coming from.
+You would need in-depth knowledge of where data is coming from.
 You would need to know how to work with their API and data structures and potentially have to write a lot of new code when they make an update.
 Don’t Extract and Load manually, use tools like Fivetran, Blendo, or Stitch which will automatically handle these data source updates.

 ## Data Sources